Interactions between autoequivalences, stability conditions, and moduli problems: Compatible Autoequivalences

-To formulate our last condition, we must make a uniform choice of log branch.
-To do this we will assume that $M$ is even.
-In the case that $M$ is odd, compose with the shift $[1]$.
-Our choice of log branch gives two orderings on the semistable objects of $\s{A}$: prior and subsequent to the application of $\Phi$.
+Our log branch gives two orderings on the semistable objects of $\s{A}$: prior and subsequent to the application of $\Phi$.
 If $\Phi$ is compatible, these will be identical.
-Since these orderings solely rely on $\coimage(Z) := K(\s{T})/\ker(Z)$ and the log branch, we will rephrase this in terms of a subset of $\coimage(Z)$.
-By abuse of notation we will refer to the natural isomorphism $\coimage(Z) \cong \image(Z) \subset \mC$ as $Z$ when no confusion can arise.
-First, in order to limit these calculations, we restrict to the ``effective" subset:
+Since these orderings solely rely on $\image(Z) := K(\s{T})/\ker(Z)$ and the log branch, we will rephrase this in terms of a subset of $\image(Z)$.
+First, in order to limit calculations, we restrict to the ``effective" subset:

-The discontinuity of our log branch has the unfortunate consequence of disallowing meaningfully comparison of the before and after orderings between all elements of $\coimage(Z)_{eff}$.
-We want to restrict to the largest subset of $\coimage(Z)_{eff}$ for which this comparison is valid.
-To do so, we need to ensure that $[[\Phi]]$ doesn't move our objects past the discontinuity.
+The discontinuity of the log branch disallows meaningful comparison between the before and after orderings on $\image(Z)_{eff}$.
+We further restrict to the largest subset of $\image(Z)_{eff}$ for which this comparison {\it is} valid.
+To do so, we need to ensure that $[[\Phi]]$ doesn't move objects ``past the discontinuity''.
 Define